Associate Head Coach

-The 2020-21 season is the fifth on West End for Emilie Meason.
-Meason was promoted to associate head coach after helping the Commodores advance to the 2019 NCAA Championships.
+The 2022-23 season is the sixth on West End for Emilie Meason.
+She was promoted to associate head coach after helping the Commodores advance to the 2019 NCAA Championships.

-Meason, an All-America student-athlete at Georgia, joined the Commodores’ as an assistant coach in July of 2017 after spending the spring of 2016 as a volunteer assistant coach at her alma mater, has helped the Commodores return to postseason competition while advancing to the 2018 and 2019 NCAA Championships.
+Meason, an All-America student-athlete at Georgia, joined the Commodores’ as an assistant coach in July of 2017 after spending the spring of 2016 as a volunteer assistant coach at her alma mater, and has helped the Commodores return to postseason competition while advancing to the 2018, 2019 and 2022 NCAA Championships.
+During the 2021-22 season, she was instrumental in Vanderbilt capturing its fourth NCAA Regional title in program history on its home course (Vanderbilt Legends Club) from May 9-11.

 Meason’s importance to Vanderbilt’s success during the 2018-19 campaign was acknowledged by her peers when she was named Assistant Coach of the Year by the Women’s Golf Coaches Association.